GATT Procedure

 Gonioscopy-Assisted Transluminal Trabeculotomy

-The GATT procedure was developed at the Glaucoma Associates of Texas in Dallas, TX.
+The Glaucoma Associates of Texas in Dallas, TX developed the GATT procedure.
 Since its inception, the doctors at Glaucoma Associates have performed thousands of this surgery successfully, more than all surgeons combined world-wide.
 The doctors have spoken extensively about GATT, nationally and internationally, and other doctors from around the world have come to Dallas, TX to observe and learn how to perform GATT by the doctors at Glaucoma Associates of Texas.

 What is GATT?